-Medieval Philosophy, Philosophy of Mind and Metaphysics, Philosophy of Gender, Ancient Philosophy
+Medieval Philosophy, Metaphysics, Philosophy of Gender, Philosophy of Religion

 Aquinas on Happiness: Immortality and the Afterlife (in progress)

-New Routledge Major Works Collection: Medieval Philosophy (Critical Concepts in Philosophy Series, Routledge), editor, in progress (est. pub. date 1/2015).
+New Routledge Major Works Collection: Medieval Philosophy (Critical Concepts in Philosophy Series, Routledge), editor, in progress.

 Thomas Aquinas, The Treatise on Happiness: Summa theologiae IaIIae 1-21, translation,